alloprof/ap-games-api/README.md

 - Tests should be placed in a folder named `__tests__` along side the files or module it wants to test.
 - It is advised to run tests along when developing using either `npm run test` or using the Jest's vscode extension.
-- Code structure should prefer dependency injection to facilitate mocking and
+- Code structure should prefer dependency injection to facilitate mocking and general code reusability.